Bootlin working on the $9 computer!

 - December 7-10, in Toulouse (France), in English

-At Free Electrons, we are starting to get more and more requests for very cool projects.
+At Bootlin, we are starting to get more and more requests for very cool projects.
 As it can be very frustrating to turn down very interesting opportunities, we have decided to look for new engineers to join our technical team.

 Therefore, if you are a junior engineer showing a real interest in embedded Linux and open-source projects, or an experienced engineer with existing visible contributions and embedded Linux knowledge, do not hesitate to contact us.